flame/blis/README.md

 allows threads to query and communicate data amongst one another.
-BLIS also employs so-called "quadratic partitioning" when computing dimension sub-ranges for each thread, so that arbitrary diagonal offsets of structured matrices with unreferend regions are taken into account to achieve proper load balance.
+BLIS also employs so-called "quadratic partitioning" when computing dimension sub-ranges for each thread, so that arbitrary diagonal offsets of structured matrices with unreferenced regions are taken into account to achieve proper load balance.

  * **Ease of use.** The BLIS framework, and the library of routines it generates, are easy to use for end users, experts, and vendors alike.
 An